 Yet another way to cure gel nail polish without using a UV or LED light is to hold your nails underwater in ice water for about 15 minutes.
 Of course, you may not be able to do this all in one sitting, especially if you don’t want to end up with fingers that are frostbitten!

 Ideally, pour cold water into a bowl and then add ice cubes to it.
 Give the mix some time to reach a colder temperature and then submerge your fingers in it.

 After about ten to fifteen minutes of holding your fingers underwater, dry your nails off for about an hour so that the gel polish can set.

 Keep Some Non-Gel Polish, Just in Case

 “Can I use an LED flashlight to cure gel nails?”
-Unfortunately, the answer depends on the kind of flashlight and gel polish that you’re using.
+Unfortunately, the answer depends on the kind of flashlight or phone you’re using and the gel polish that you’re using.

 In most cases, you’ll be unable to cure your nails with a UV flashlight because it doesn’t emit the kind of light that is required to cure the polish (under a wavelength of 400 nm).

 Otherwise, just get a nail lamp compatible with your gel polish.